awsdocs/aws-site-to-site-vpn-user-guide/doc_source/your-cgw.md

 ## Configuring a firewall between the internet and your customer gateway device<a name="FirewallRules"></a>

-You must have an internet\-routable IP address to use as the endpoint for the IPsec tunnels that connect your customer gateway device to the virtual private gateway\.
-If a firewall is in place between the internet and your gateway, the rules in the following tables must be in place to establish the IPsec tunnels\.
-The virtual private gateway addresses are in the configuration file\.
+You must have a static IP address to use as the endpoint for the IPsec tunnels that connect your customer gateway device to AWS Site\-to\-Site VPN endpoints\.
+If a firewall is in place between AWS and your customer gateway device, the rules in the following tables must be in place to establish the IPsec tunnels\.
+The IP addresses for the AWS\-side will be in the configuration file\.

 **Inbound \(from the internet\)**